Rossman360/journal/readme.md

 I fixed SSH for github and even for bluehost.
 I smoked a bowl with Erica and placed the diodes for Rebound 5, then routed all the rows and columns.

+	-IX.XXIII-

+Woke around 8:30, made coffee and learned about/set up SSHFS.
+Now my bluehost server is essentially just a folder on my computer.
+I did my chess and Wordle and pruned some QMK branches as well.